 “A way that we speak in America so we don’t offend whining [redacted]”.

-The sentence immediately following as an example: “Only pathetically weak people who don’t have the [redacted] to say what they feel and mean are politically correct [redacted].”
+This sentence immediately follows as an example: “Only pathetically weak people who don’t have the [redacted] to say what they feel and mean are politically correct [redacted].”
 I’ll admit, I did raise an eyebrow at the screen name of the user who submitted the above definition and sentence because it struck me as somewhat apropos for them to come from one with an apparent overly inflated sense of self.